DBRX

 DBRX is a large language model (LLM) developed by Mosaic under its parent company Databricks, released on March 27, 2024 under the Databricks Open Model License.
 It is a mixture-of-experts transformer model, with 132 billion parameters in total.
 36 billion parameters (4 out of 16 experts) are active for each token.
 The released model comes in either a base foundation model version or an instruction-tuned variant.

-At the time of its release, DBRX outperformed other prominent open-source models such as Meta's LLaMA 2, Mistral AI's Mixtral, and xAI's Grok, in several benchmarks ranging from language understanding, programming ability and mathematics.
+At the time of its release, DBRX outperformed prominent models such as Meta's Llama 2, Mistral AI's Mixtral, and xAI's Grok-1, in several benchmarks ranging from language understanding, programming ability and mathematics.

-It was trained for 2.5 months on 3,072 Nvidia H100s connected by 3.2 terabytes per second bandwidth (InfiniBand), for a training cost of US$10M USD.
+It was trained for 2.5 months and reported using on 3,072 Nvidia H100s connected by 3.2 terabytes per second bandwidth (InfiniBand), for a training cost of US$10M.